-If the covered contacts do not meet the needs of the patient, providers can contact the PSC at +1 888 289 0709 or submit an online inquiry at http://www.scdhhs.gov/contact-us before dispensing the contacts.
+If the covered contacts do not meet the needs of the patient, providers can contact the PSC at +1 888 289 0709 or submit an online inquiry at Contact a Provider Representative | SCDHHS before dispensing the contacts.
 Special requests will require medical justification prior to dispensing.
 The PSC will forward all requests to the Division of Health and Medical Services, which will review the requests and contact the provider with a decision.
 Health and Medical Services are responsible for all reviews and exceptions.